-Kenwood food processor Survey sample approximately 2,000 people in each identified market Markets United Kingdom, United States, France, Egypt, South Korea, Russia Start and end August - September 2019 of the survey Main results 63% of participants bought the product to make life easier and save time.
+Kenwood food processor

+Survey sample: approximately 2,000 people in each identified market

+Markets: United Kingdom, United States, France, Egypt, South Korea, Russia kCook Multi Smart food processor

+Start and end of the survey: August - September 2019

+Main results: 63% of participants bought the product to make life easier and save time.
 The main advantages of the food processor recognised by the interviewed public lie in its functionality and versatility, suitable for even the most experienced and demanding consumers.